General Event Information

 FESTIVAL OPERATING TIMES

-The festival runs from the 25th to 27th October and has different opening and closing times each day.
-Click here to download the full program and operating times.
+The festival runs from the 27th October 2023 to the 29th October 2023 and has different opening and closing times each day.

 There will be a first aid station present at the festival.
 Click here to download the event map to see the first aid location.

 Unlike in previous years there will not be a separate area that you need to go to in order to watch the fireworks.
 Please do not attempt to enter at the end of the field as it will be entirely within the fireworks safety exclusion zone.
 Fireworks will be visible from all areas within the festival precinct.